Skip to Content

 Hornets

-• Larger, more robust than yellow jackets
+• Larger and more robust than many other wasps

-• Black, white, or reddish markings
+• Black/white or reddish markings depending on species

-• Narrow waist: indicates a wasp
+• Narrow waist + smooth body usually indicates a wasp

-• Fuzziness: suggests a bee
+• Fuzzier body suggests a bee

 How Long Do Bee and Wasp Stings Last?